 Support for learning

 The therapy teams offer an integrated service, supporting students within the classroom and working alongside teachers and ESWs.
-Therapeutic intervention supports students with their communication, and physical wellbeing, all of which are paramount in enabling successful learning.
+Therapeutic intervention supports students with their communication and physical wellbeing, all of which are paramount in enabling successful learning.

-Collaborative planning means that learning and therapy outcomes are person centred and can be incorporated into meaningful activities.
+Collaborative planning means that learning and therapy outcomes are person-centred and can be incorporated into meaningful activities.
 Learning does not stop when care needs arise.
 Engaging individuals in aspects of eating, drinking and other personal care is an integral part of each young person’s day.

 Enrichment

-All our students are encouraged to express themselves to the best of their ability through sport, drama, music, dance, art and technology.
+Students are encouraged to express themselves to the best of their ability through sport, drama, music, dance, art and technology.
 These activities, and many more, play a huge part in their personal and social development.

 Each day, the Welcome programme offers an exciting, flexible, individualised 30-minute session, when students can work on ‘core skills’ and prepare for learning.

-Multi-Sensory Provision
+Multi-Sensory provision